dmelgarm/TsunamiTrace/README.md

 | 180 rays  | ~70 ms    |
 | 720 rays  | ~125 ms   |

-The Cascadia example runs 1800 rays on a 1080 × 1560 grid (dt = 60 s, 4-hour integration) in a few seconds on a laptop.
+The Cascadia example runs 360,000 rays on a 1080 × 1560 grid (dt = 180 s, 2.5-hour integration) in roughly a minute on a laptop.

 Scaling with ray count is much flatter than a sequential loop because the per-ray overhead is absorbed into NumPy's C-level inner loop.